jBarichivich/jbarichivich.github.io/erc-cates.md

 **PHD STUDENTSHIPS**

 - [PhD studentship on Ecological modelling with ORCHIDEE](https://sharebox.lsce.ipsl.fr/index.php/s/hYf7QMtXojggTdt).
 Extend the ability of a modern global land surface model to simulate forest growth and transpiration using tree-ring data in new ways.
 Join the CATES project to reduce uncertainties in Earth system feedbacks.
-[Apply by May 13, 2024](https://emploi.cnrs.fr/Offres/Doctorant/UMR8212-JONBAR-004/Default.aspx?lang=EN)
+For applications please [email me](mailto:jonathan.barichivich@lsce.ipsl.fr?) with the subject "POSTDOC DA".

 <!--
 - [PhD studentship in Root Dendrochronology](https://sharebox.lsce.ipsl.fr/index.php/s/cxcnskZiO3OZd9F).
 Expand the belowground forest research frontier using root growth rings.
 Help to uncover the hidden half of forests with CATES.
 [Apply by May 13, 2024](https://emploi.cnrs.fr/Offres/Doctorant/UMR8212-JONBAR-005/Default.aspx?lang=EN)-->